je1rav/uv-k5-firmware-custom/README.md

 ## Added feature to adjust JA regulation without hardware modifications:
 * The maximum power output is limited to 1 W because of JA spurious regulation, which requires less than -60dBc above 1W output and less than 50uW below 1W output.
    * ”Mid ~2W” and "High ~5W" are removed from the menu list.
-   * If you want to fine-tune the output power, plaese change the constants in the lines 582 and 585 in "radio.c" file.
+   * If you want to fine-tune the output power for 1W, please change the constants in the lines 582 and 585 in "radio.c" file.
 * TX frequency limitation for JA (Cannot selecte other bands even from the hidden menu)
 * Three compiled binary files for egzumer's uvtools to flash the firmware
    * f4hwn.packed.bin: fagci spectrum analyzer + FM radio without VOX, aircopy and so on